Wales have shown future can be bright - Page

 Last updated on .From the section Wales

-Wales boss Robert Page admits his side have exceeded expectations by taking four points from their opening two European Championship qualifiers to top their group.
+Wales boss Robert Page says his side have exceeded expectations by taking four points from their opening two European Championship qualifiers to top their group.

 While on paper this was a 1-0 win over a country ranked a lowly 133rd in the world, for Wales' manager, players and fans, it felt like a seismic step after their shock draw in Croatia.